jump-dev/Dualization.jl/docs/src/manual.md

 Solving an optimization problem via its dual representation can be useful because some conic solvers assume the model is in the standard form and others use the geometric form.

-Standard form has affine expressions in cones
+Geometric form has affine expressions in cones

 ```math
 \begin{align}